rmcmillan4/inois-python-client/README.md

 python --version
 ```
 Note that many Mac OS machines come with Python 2.7 pre-installed and hence the above command will point to this version.
-In such cases the Python 3 distribution will be installed under then command 'python3', e.g.,
+In such cases the Python 3 distribution will be installed under then command 'python3', i.e.,
 ```
 python3 --version
 ```